Free Printable: Low Carb & Keto Food ListGet It Now

 - Have an egg fast meal every 3-5 hours, even if you’re not hungry, and stop eating at least 3 hours before bed.

 - Use seasonings, spices, and (sugar-free) condiments in small amounts.
 Keep them under 1 gram of net carbs per serving and up to 5g net carbs total per day.
-That means you can keep flavors fresher with sugar-free condiments or small amounts of spices from this keto food list.
+That means you can keep flavors fresher with sugar-free condiments or small amounts of spices from my list of low carb foods.

-- Use small amounts of keto sweeteners in moderation, but no sugar alcohols.
+- Use small amounts of sugar substitutes in moderation, but no sugar alcohols.
 Pure liquid monk fruit, liquid stevia, or monk fruit allulose blend (my favorite!) are all fine.

 - Enjoy zero-carb, unsweetened drinks like coffee or tea.
 This includes butter coffee with no milk or cream.
 Since we encourage clean keto here at Wholesome Yum, try to avoid diet soda, but if you feel like you need it to get through, limit yourself to 1-2 cans per day.